 Factors That Impact Suboxone & Your Liver

 Before starting Suboxone, tell your doctor if you have liver issues like the ones listed below.
-Even if you have liver disease, you can usually still take Suboxone safely.
-But you may need extra medical monitoring to stay safe.[1]
+Even if you have liver disease, you can usually still take Suboxone safely, but you may need extra medical monitoring to stay safe.[2]

 History of Alcohol Misuse